 In the Handbook for Graduate Students, students are advised always to approach a professor in person rather than by e-mail or note to inquire about directing or reading a thesis or dissertation.
+(Alternative instructions for approaching professors via e-mail have been added to acknowledge COVID-19 conditions.)
 They are also advised that the members of the committee are being asked to make a commitment that will require a significant investment of their time for which they are not significantly recompensed by the university.
 Students are also advised that agreeing to serve as a director or reader for a thesis or dissertation does not obligate the professor to stick with the project to the end.
 The student should approach the potential director at least one semester prior to registering for thesis or dissertation hours.